Frequently Asked Questions

 Unlike the larger food store chains, co-ops are 100% independently owned and operated and have a commitment to providing year-round access to healthy, locally-produced natural and organic foods.
 Co-ops are mission-driven rather than profit-driven.
 To learn more about the benefits of shopping locally and supporting your local economy, watch this short animation.

 A start-up co-op typically takes anywhere from 3-7 years from the idea to doors opening.
 Community members have been working hard to make MoCo a reality since 2011.

 We opened September 2017 thanks to our successful member-loan and Kickstarter campaigns!

 Why should I join now?

 Need more incentive?
-Did you know you get bonus benefits for being a founding member-owner of the co-op?
-If you become a member before our store opens in August, you, too, will receive the following extra benefits:
+Did you know you get community benefits for being a member-owner of the co-op?

 - Patronage after MoCo has been up and running for a full year (availability to be determined by the Board of Directors)

 - Numerous discounts on goods and services from local businesses

 To read the full list of benefits for MoCo Member-Owners, visit our Member page!

 How much does membership cost?